c1ph3r-fsocitey/Interactive-Wi-Fi-Deauther/README.md

 It also has an **OLED Display** and **Navigation Buttons**, which can be used to display the networks, scan the packets, and launch the attacks

-To make things better, it also has a web interface, which can be accessed by going to the following URL:
+To make things better, it also has a web interface, which can be accessed by going to the following URL after connecting to the Deauther Board
 ```
 192.168.4.1
 ```
-after connecting to the Deauther Board